nailtosun/nailtosun2.github.io/index.md

 * Finalist: Electromagnetic Launcher Speed Control with a Multilevel Fast Triggering Time Algorithm (MFTTA), METU EE GRAD STAR 2020

 ## Other Works
-We were also working on a TUBITAK 1512 project, a possible start-up which is about IoT modules for Solar Energy Forecasting.
+We were also worked on a TUBITAK 1512 project, a possible start-up which is about IoT modules for Solar Energy Forecasting.
 Here is a post about why this is so crucial for our future grids.
 Here ia a quick intro what we do (In Turkish) [link](/docs/kılavuz.pdf)

 ## Some Posters and Presentations
 * [ICOPS 2020: A Comparison of Velocity Skin Effect Modeling with 2-D Transient and 3-D Quasi-transient Finite Element Methods](https://github.com/nailtosun/nailtosun.github.io/blob/master/docs/D4M7-TA7.4S4-040-Nail_Tosun.pdf)